These days there are a plethora of clubs and activities which are arranged for children.

 The difficulty that arises tends to be in a situation where the continued attendance at the club clashes with or conflicts with the continuation of a contact relationship with the other parent.

-It is not uncommon for there to be an alternate weekend arrangement where the children will be with one parent on weekend 1 and the other on weekend 2, there may also be an arrangement for the child to either stay over with the other parent or simply go out for tea one or two week nights.
+As indicated earlier, it is not uncommon for there to be an alternate weekend arrangement where the children will be with one parent on weekend 1 and the other on weekend 2, there may also be an arrangement for the child to either stay over with the other parent or simply go out for tea one or two week nights.
+Consequently, the question that is often raised is what happens when continued attendance at said clubs conflicts with those contact arrangements and where the other parent particularly is not as committed to the child’s attendance as the other.

-This can be less problematic during the week as there should be the facility for the parents to be able to exercise some degree of flexibility over the night on which the contact takes place with it potentially being swapped, if necessary, to avoid the particular club that the child attends, unless of course the child has been signed up to attend a club every single afternoon following the completion of school.
+This can be less problematic during the week as there should be the facility for the parents to be able to exercise some degree of flexibility over the night on which the contact takes places with it potentially being swapped, if necessary, to avoid the particular club that the child attends, unless of course the child has been signed up to attend a club every single afternoon following the completion of school.

 The view of the Court